Coronavirus: Diamond Princess cruise passengers are quarantined in Japan - Daily Gaming World

-Ten more passengers on a Princess cruise ship in Japan tested positive for the corona virus and increased the number of people on board the ship diagnosed with the disease to 20.
+Dozens of other passengers on board a Princess Cruises ship in Japan tested positive for the corona virus.
+As of Friday, it was confirmed that 41 more people, including eight Americans, had the potentially fatal virus, bringing the total number of passengers infected to 61.

-A further 170 people who have had symptoms or have had contact with a man who was diagnosed with the virus after leaving the Hong Kong ship are under test.

 coronavirus